impuremaths/impuremaths.github.io/_posts/2021-02-22-why-trade-stock-options.md

 Similarly, retail investors typically do not have easy access to short trades.
 The demand for put options is thus artificially inflated.

+On the flip side, traders wishing to capitalize on the inefficiences pointed out so far cannot do so freely: Regulations require that sold options be backed by substantial amounts of capital.
+This artificially deflates the supply of options contracts.

 ### Monetizing diversification

 You might be a typical investor with a typical risk-averse profile.
 In that case, you would be just as willing to buy an option as to sell one, and so you may as well do neither: The premium over expected value, as decided by the market, should be a fair valuation of the risk carried by the contract.
 However, there are other ways to reduce risk that don't involve paying someone a premium - namely, diversification.